google-ai-edge/mediapipe/mediapipe/util/sequence/README.md

 by the tags on the streams in the MediaPipe calculator graph.
 (Tags are required to be all capitals and underscores.
 To encode prefixes for feature keys as tags, prefixes for feature keys should follow the same convention.)
 The documentation for these two calculators describes the variety of data they support.
+The timestamps of each feature list being unpacked must be in strictly increasing order.
 Any other MediaPipe processing can be used between these calculators to extract features.

 #### Adding data and reconciling metadata
 In general, the pipeline will decode the specified media between the clip